younglaker/octjs/doc/Oct.isArray.md

 ### Description

-Judge a element whether is a array.
+Check whether an element is an array.

 ### Syntax
 	Oct.isArray(value)  => bool